Dec. 22, 2017

 1. Preheat the oven to 375°.
 Line a baking sheet with parchment paper.
 Set aside.

-2. Core the apples and slice them as thin as possible (ideally ⅛-inches).
+2. Core the apples and slice them as thinly as possible (ideally ⅛-inch thick).
 Using a mandolin is best, but a knife works as well.
-They don’t have to be perfect.
-As long as they are thin, the slices will work.
 You will need 60-70 slices.

 3. Place thin apple slices, 1 tablespoon of butter, lemon juice, and salt in a bowl.
 Toss to coat.

-4. Spread apples on the baking sheet in a single layer and bake until softened about 10 minutes.
-They should be pliable.
+4. Spread apples on the baking sheet in a single layer and bake until softened, about 10 minutes.
 Set aside to cool.
-They should be cool enough to comfortably handle before placing on the puff pastry.
+They should be cool enough to comfortably handle before placing them on the puff pastry.

 5. Do not turn the oven off.